infotroph/soyface_daycent/README.md

 ## What you will *not* find here:

 * DayCent itself.
 For that, See ["Prerequisites", below](#prerequisites).
 * Chris's full Git history from the model development process.
 The development version contains three years of blind alleys and expletives and typos, so copying files into this public version was a way of cleaning up after myself.
-If something seems missing, ask and I'll dig it out of the development repository.
+If something seems missing, [ask](http://twitter.com/infotroph) and I'll dig it out of the development repository.
 * Raw data or analysis code from the field experiment portion of the paper.
-I *do* plan to post this elsewhere!
-If you need it in the meantime, please [pester me about it](http://twitter.com/infotroph).
+Find this [on Dryad](http://dx.doi.org/10.5061/dryad.bn7j3).
 * Validation data that contains unpublished values provided to me by collaborators.
 For details on what I've left out, see the [validation data README](validation_data/README.md).